|

 has already travelled over fifty miles of running and testing hauled

 by other motive power.
-The boiler was completed five years ago and
+The boiler was completed seven years ago and

 sits in the frames awaiting final fitting up and lagging.
 The key